 Place commands on the right surface

 You can place command elements on a number of surfaces in your app, including the app canvas or special command containers, such as a command bar, command bar flyout, menu bar, or dialog.

 App canvas (content area)

 If a command is constantly needed for users to complete core scenarios, put it on the canvas.
 Because you can put commands near (or on) the objects they affect, putting commands on the canvas makes them easy and obvious to use.
 However, choose the commands you put on the canvas carefully.
 Too many commands on the app canvas take up valuable screen space and can overwhelm the user.
 If the command won't be frequently used, consider putting it in another command surface.

 Command bars help organize commands and make them easy to access.
 Command bars can be placed at the top of the screen, at the bottom of the screen, or at both the top and bottom of the screen (a MenuBar can also be used when the functionality in your app is too complex for a command bar).

 Menus and context menus

 Provide command feedback

-Command feedback communicates to users that an interaction or command was detected, how it was interpreted and handled, and whether it was successful or not.
+Command feedback communicates to users that an interaction or command was detected, how the command was interpreted and handled, and whether the command was successful or not.
 This helps users understand what they've done, and what they can do next.
 Ideally, feedback should be integrated naturally in your UI, so users don't have to be interrupted, or take additional action unless absolutely necessary.

 Here are some ways to provide feedback in your app.